bevans14/LRNR-FrontEnd/README.md

 #### Quiz Generation

 Using the dropdowns you can select between different topics, levels of expertise, number of questions, and style of questions to query the OpenAI API to generate a personalized coding-related quiz.
+The following table displays the list of dropdown options:

 | **Topic**    | **Expertise Level** | **Question Style**     | **Number of Questions** |
 | ------------ | ------------------- | ---------------------- | ----------------------- |